tmshlvck/teleddns/README.md

-# DDNSM
+# TeleDDNS

 Advanced DDNS client with daemonization (as systemd service), or one-shot running capability and password hashing option for [ddnsmapi](https://github.com/tmshlvck/ddnsmapi).

-When the DDNSM runs in daemonized mode it listens for Netlink messages and pools the updates to minimize both the DDNS convergence time and resource usage.
+When the TeleDDNS runs in daemonized mode it listens for Netlink messages and pools the updates to minimize both the DDNS convergence time and resource usage.

 ## Installation

 ### Requirements / prerequisities

 * Fairly recent Linux - say Ubuntu 20.04 or similar
-* Python 3.6+
+* Python 3.9+
 * systemd
 * pip
-* poetry

 ### Installation from git